Print

 1. In a small bowl, whisk the apricot preserves with the soy sauce, lemon juice, and garlic.
 Place the salmon in a large shallow bowl or plastic container and coat it with the marinade.
 Cover and refrigerate it for 30 minutes to an hour.

-4. Broil the salmon for 6 minutes; then set the roasting pan on the stove top or on another heat-proof surface.
-Immediately place a sheet of foil over the salmon; unwrap the foil from the edges of the pan and join it with the new foil, to create a sealed packet for the fish.
+1. Remove the pan from the oven and place it on a heat-proof surface.
+Place a second sheet of foil over the salmon, then seal the edges with the foil from the baking sheet to create a tightly sealed packet.
 Leave the fish in the packet for 5 minutes.

 Notes

-Make this with a whole side of salmon: If you're cooking salmon for a crowd, you have the option of making this with a whole large fillet of salmon, rather than individual portions.
+• Make this with a whole side of salmon: If you're cooking salmon for a crowd, you have the option of making this with a whole large fillet of salmon, rather than individual portions.
 Don't worry about calculating a precise amount of glaze.
 As long as you have enough glaze to cover the salmon generously, it will turn out well.
-The timing is the same for a whole piece of salmon as it is for individual 6-ounce portions.
+The timing is about the same for a whole piece of salmon as it is for individual 6-ounce portions.
+If the salmon fillet is thick, it may need an extra minute or two in the oven.
+See the note above about adjusting cooking times based on thickness.

 • Category: Dinner